 Timeline – Now -2021 (4 year project)

 Expect lane restrictions and closures on freeway segments from Nicollet Avenue near the Lowry Tunnel north to Shingle Creek Pkwy in Brooklyn Center.
 Many freeway entrance and exit ramps will be temporarily closed for several weeks at a time.
 Bridge deck replacements include the heavily used Hwy 252 bridge.
-Currently, the westbound side Lowry Hill Tunnel is rerouted to accommodate two-way traffic while eastbound side is being repaved and tiled.
-The eastbound tunnel will be closed until mid-September 2017.
-All truck traffic is detoured via Hwy 62 and Hwy 100.
+Currently, both sides of the Lowry Hill Tunnel are open to accommodate two-way traffic with occasional limited closures to finish detail work in the tunnels.

 Taking place simultaneously with the I-94 project is the rebuild of HWY 169 from Edina up to Golden Valley.
-Hwy 169 is currently closed for the Nine Mile Creek bridge replacement in Edina.
+Hwy 169 is open over the new Nine Mile Creek causeway in Edina.
 Lane restrictions and ramp closures will impact traffic up to Hwy 55 through October, 2017.

 As the I-94 and Hwy 169 projects wind down, the massive I-35W rebuild, from 42nd Street up to the I-94 interchange, starts to ramp up.
 This project reroutes traffic lanes, replaces bridges and ramps that will improve safety and flow.
 Currently the Franklin Avenue bridge over I-35W is closed for replacement.
 A new transit station incorporated into a bridge over West Lake Street links buses right into downtown.
 The transit station will be part of the Orange BRT (Bus Rapid Transit) Line.
-The I-35W project begins August 2017 and will take up to four years to complete.
+The I-35W project began August 2017 and will take up to four years to complete.

 South Washington Ave. rebuild: Hennepin Ave. to 5th Ave.S.